28 Day Rainfall Forecast

 Southern Coastal 28-day Rainfall Forecast

-The hemispheric long wave pattern has remained stable in recent weeks.
+The hemispheric long wave pattern has been relatively fast moving in recent weeks.
 There are five main troughs.
-Currently the most significant troughs are near the longitudes of South Africa, the Indian Ocean, Western Australia, eastern Australia, New Zealand, and the south Pacific.
+Currently the most significant troughs are near the longitudes of the Indian Ocean, eastern Australia, the south Pacific, the southeast Pacific, and the Atlantic Ocean.

-Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 19 April to 23 April, 13 May to 17 May, and 17 May to 21 May.
-Rain events originating in the tropics and moving south are possible about 13 May to 17 May.
-Over Western Australia the strongest cold fronts should occur about 19 April to 23 April, 2 May to 6 May, and 14 May to 18 May.Forecast Explanation
+Over southern and eastern Australia the cold front events with potential to bring widespread rain are now expected about 17 July to 21 July, 21 July to 25 July, and 2 August to 6 August.
+Rain events originating in the tropics and moving south are possible about 26 July to 30 July, 31 July to 4 August, and 7 August to 11 August.
+Over Western Australia the strongest cold fronts should occur about 17 July to 21 July, 21 July to 25 July, and 2 August to 6 August.Forecast Explanation

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.